patrickmmartin/2.8284271247461900976033774484194/article.md

 	}

-x = 0.5 * (x + (val / x))

 You know, I wrote an explanation of the arithmetic when I was clearly off form (i.e. in the same slightly stunned state as the candidate), but now I am engrossed in writing this it seems slightly obvious...
 In this case, it's best to press on.
 The loop is controlled by a test on whether we're "near enough" to the answer _extra discussion fuel_ TODO(PMM) which alogorithm start starts taking forever for smaller inputs?

 Note the new root guess reduces to x = 0.5 * 2 * x when x * x = val.

 Finally, note the mechanism for generating a new input always narrows the difference between the input and value / input.
 TODO(PMM) - why is this enough for convergence?

 Notable points:
 * possibly the only algorithm that you can implement using a piece of rope and a setsquare.
-* this *bronze age* technique takes only one iteration more than Newtown Raphson TODO(PMM) reference, check
+* one fact I had not appreciated about this *bronze age* technique is that it reduces to the following Newtown Raphson

 ### Newton Raphson
-Explanation: Newton Raphson [newton_raphson] search for x^2 - value is 0
+Explanation: Newton Raphson [newton_raphson] search for the root of (x^2 - value)
-- note this implementation relies upon "knowing" teh closed form result for dy/dx is 2*x, so we can skip the noise of having to numerically estimate the gradient.
+- note this implementation relies upon plugging in the closed form result for dy/dx as 2*x, so we can skip the noise of having to numerically estimate the gradient.

 	double my_sqrt_newtonraphson(double val) {

-	  double x = val / 2;
+	  double x = seed_root();

 	  while (fabs((x * x) - val) > (val / ACCURACY_RATIO_INVERSE)) {
 	    // x * x - val is the function for which we seek the root